neel04/equinox-scalax/docs/sharding.md

   devices are arranged in a physical mesh with certain dimensions.
 This parameter controls whether  splitting a phyisical mesh dimension into multiple logical mesh dimensions is allowed.
-For example, on TPU pod with physical topology 4x4x4, it would be impossible to constract 8x8 logical mesh without splitting the physical mesh dimensions.
+For example, on TPU pod with physical topology 4x4x4, it would be impossible to construct 8x8 logical mesh without splitting the physical mesh dimensions.
 However, please note that splitting a physical mesh dimension may lead to degraded communication bandwidth between devices.